What are Client Managed Tokens?

 Some tokens, particularly from OAuth integrations like Coinbase, will expire.
 To maintain a persistent connection, you must implement logic on your backend to refresh them.- Check if the

-before it expires. - Record the timestamp when the token was obtained.
+expiresInSecondsvalue is present.
+If it is, you need to refresh theaccessTokenbefore it expires. - Record the timestamp when the token was obtained.

 - Before that timestamp plus

-error before refreshing a token.
+Note: It is considered bad practice to wait for a 401 Unauthorized error before refreshing a token.
 Proactive refreshing provides a much better user experience.

 Step 5: Pass Tokens to the SDK for Return Users

-parameter when you initialize the Link SDK.
+The next time the same user initiates a transaction, you will pass their stored and validaccessToken in the accessTokens parameter when you initialize the Link SDK.
 This will bypass the authentication step and take the user directly to the transfer flow, creating a seamless, one-click experience.